 Part 3.
 La Vanguardia was simply repeating this gossip.
 It knew nothing from its own sources about any British 'secret police' or 'secret service' officers in Madrid for the simple reason that there were none there.
 And there was no Irish officer staying in Pigott's hotel in Madrid.

 We can't let this shockingly dreadful episode pass without commenting on Robinson's reference to the Spanish police inspector tasked to arrest Pigott as 'some random Spaniard' whom the British and Irish officers would not have allowed to 'breeze' into Pigott's hotel room.
-This, don't forget, is a police inspector who had been given orders to arrest Pigott at the request of the British government under the extradition treaty between Britain and Spain!
+This, don't forget, was a police inspector who had been given orders to arrest Pigott at the request of the British government under the extradition treaty between Britain and Spain!
 I mean, even if there were British secret service agents and Irish police officers in the hotel, what were they supposed to do to prevent a lawfully authorized Spanish police officer from entering a Spanish hotel room to execute a lawful warrant?
 The answer is that they would have had no power to do anything about it at all.
 It's such a bad point, therefore, as to be breathtaking.

 Anyway, we don't need to worry ourselves about it.
 The British 'secret service' agents were as imaginary as the Irish police officer.
 It is Bruce Robinson who lacks credibility, not the fact that Pigott committed suicide.As to Pigott's suicide, we may note that the Spanish newspaper El Imparcial of 8 March 1889 revealed the results of the post-mortem on Pigott's corpse conducted by a Spanish doctor, Alonso Martinez, on 7 March.
 It said: